 The Harvard University geneticist and other proponents of the de-extinction movement say that along with new insights in the fields of biology and evolution, the project has the power to help repair ecosystems and improve biodiversity.

-Colossal has even suggested that woolly mammoths may have the capacity to revitalise arctic grasslands - yet the details of this remain unclear.
+Colossal has also suggested that woolly mammoths may have the capacity to revitalise Arctic grasslands.

 De-extinction is not without its problems

 "The conversation thus far has been focused on whether or not we can do this.
 Now, we are progressing toward the: ‘Holy crap, we can - so should we?' phase," says Douglas McCauley, an ecologist at University of California, Santa Barbara.

 In 2016, McCauley provided a guideline for de-extinction, which concluded that any large scale de-extinction plan would be overly expensive and counterproductive.

 Researchers who have debated the costs of de-extinction programs argue that the money could be better spent elsewhere, namely on efforts to prevent the extinction of the world’s plants and animals today.
 As it stands, over 30 per cent of trees worldwide are threatened by extinction and the UN has warned one million species today are now at risk in total.